albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 Thanks to Jose from [fsAerodata](https://www.fsaerodata.com/) for his kind support.

-Thanks to all beta testers for their effort, patience and ideas: Barry, Brian, Gérard, John, Remi and Sam.
+Thanks to all beta testers for their effort, patience and ideas: Barry, Jean-Pierre, Brian, Gérard, John, Remi, Paolo and Sam.

 Another big Danke! to Marc from Germany for all his great ideas and endless bug reports.